 'Our first experience of total war was a mixed one and The Home Front depiction of it all is a fine addition to the WW1 library' JIM SULLIVAN, OTAGO DAILY TIMES cump was opened at Feotherston in January 1916, with huts for 4500 men and tents for 3000.
-The expanding commitment to the sur had similar effects on social erganisation, and by late 1915 public facts of the surface of the surface always stop shady behaviour: in Pebruary 1506 a former inmate of Burnham Industrial Schoe was sentenced to six months' hard labour after extracting significant sums of money fror Christochusch clittens by impersonating a sergeant-major and claiming to be collecting for patriotic causes.
-Abargisles such femal channels, there was a craze for Queen Carrivols, which combined interlating with dobstruet particle pagentry as some composed to raise funds and be crowned Duren.
+The expanding commitment to the sur had similar effects on social expansiation, and by late 1915 public factors are social expansiation, and by late 1915 public factors or gained and more businessike.
+A War Funds Act, passed in October, almed to better coordinate and oversee charity efforts always stop shady behaviour: in Pebruary 1506 a former inmate of Burnham Industrial Schoe was sentenced to six months' hard labour after extracting significant sums of money fror Christochusch clittens by impersonating a sergeant-major and claiming to be collecting for patriotic causes.37 Abargisles such femal channels, there was a craze for Queen Carrivols, which combined interlating with dobstruet particle pagentry as some composed to raise funds and be crowned Duren.
 The carrivols mached a peak in 1915.
 "So much money was funneled in the warrine channels that resultine southed their takings were downe.
-In thorecastly, for example, shapleopers remarked that the September 1915 Queen Carrivols (has been and is still aborthing More froats working for charicalle causes a way to term encount into active.
-He may retain and automation and solare of distantion, in partiag immense energy into a initiative.
-Writings to be daughter Pressons in Egidand, Annia Hammento, from Nord Presson described her meeting in all neutral pressons in Egidand, Annia Hammento, from Nord Presson described her meeting in all neutral pressons in the described from the control of the contro Local recruiting committees also became sure extensive and better coordinated or foldal efforts.
+In thorecastly, for example, shapleopers remarked that the September 1915 Queen Carrivols (has been and is still aborebing More froats working for charicalle causes a way to term encount into active.
+He was relative and automotion and solar or distancially in posting immerse energy into a initiative.
+Writing to be daughter Prisons in England, Annia Hausenson, from Sher Prison described her meeting in a neutral bearons in England, Annia Hausenson, from Sher Prison described her meeting in a neutral bearons in the Control of the Annia Prison warrant.
+She Sherting up wounderfully, finds much so do Particire Soc, says it hadge to work and the shert of the shert of the Control of the Contr Local recruiting committees also became sure extensive and better coordinated or foldal efforts.
 From Gooden, plans were analyse to work more efficiency with the Del-Department and a recruiting beard was established in Petruary 1968."
-Although the must and expandation of evolutary recruitment committees wrised excess persons, many we operating by the end of 1965.
-In Content that you, for example, socially active obtains recomtant or the Wellinger New Lorger, voltantally standing a executing office as the two mall, boddpartises meeting, making their presence did in the solverbe and issuing recruitment film beginned in record to bearts."
-The North Caracteriary Recruiting Board stressed the importance of fentitine influence securing entitlements: Thous green were come to be tabled.
+Although the must and expandation of evolutary recruitment committees wrised excess persons, many we operating by the end of 1966.
+The Order that your, for example, socially active obtains the foldal effects of the Conference of the Conference The North Caracteriary Recruiting Board stressed the importance of fentitine influence securing entitlements: Thous green were come to be tabled.
 A mulica can do make the experiment once, but girls can do none."
-A Defence Department survey of trailing camps effigacying their assessments of recruiting antivitation concurrent on this point."
-Afterior not to underestimated also, is the stand saken by the women of the Deminion.
-This is a termed lever, and they used their influence unsurprisity in July Co. used of other Construct."
+A Defence Department survey of trailing camps effigacying their assessments of recruital materialistican concurrent on this point."
+A factor not to underestimated also, is the stand saken by the women of the Deminion.
+This is a termed lever, and they used their influence unsurprisity in July Co. case of other Construct."

-lever, and they used their influence unsparingly in [()he cause of their Country."\ Shame continued to be one means of wielding this influence, and over May and June
+lever, and they used their influence unsparingly in [()he cause of their Country."
+Shame continued to be one means of wielding this influence, and over May and June

-This Australian-poster, drawn by Norman Lindaug, played in fours that a follow to stop the German Am in Europe could south in demanation in the South Posith.
-It was one of several posters imported for ur in New Zealand. secretal posters were processed to the New Zealand.
+This Australian-poster, drawn by Norman Lindaug, played in fours that a follow to stop the German Am in Europe could social in devastation in the South Posith.
+It was one of several posters imported for ur in New Zealand, warrows now manages passed.